The J-Gos: History

 They were described by the Los Angeles Village View as "provocateurs of the night.
 Their fans dress in elaborate costumes, straddling a fine line between mimicry and mockery.
 Almost like Schrödinger's cat, it's as if the more you try to observe the J-Gos, the less you find -- or at least the less confident you are that you understand it all."
 The Venice Vanguard called their music "familiar yet exotic."
-A purely instrumental band, they nevertheless were led by a lead performer, the Mysterious Canadian, who in shaman-like style danced on stage in "otherworldly fashion" in a wrestling mask and judo jacket.
+A purely instrumental band, they nevertheless were led by a lead performer, the Mysterious Canadian, who in shaman-like style danced on stage in "otherworldly fashion" in a wrestling mask and judo gi.